gillesdm/SwiftCN/README.md

 🧩 Components
 Button
 The Button component is the cornerstone of user interaction in any app.
-SwiftShadUI's button is highly customizable with various styles, sizes, and states.
+SwiftCN's button is highly customizable with various styles, sizes, and states.
 Variants

 // Primary button (default)